OfficeDev/office-js-docs-pr.fr-fr/docs/overview/office-add-ins.md

 ms.topic: overview
 ms.custom: scenarios:getting-started
 ms.localizationpriority: high
-ms.openlocfilehash: 8216abbce1147280c722b2ac8450379e2425172b
+ms.openlocfilehash: 5a780fcc1f863fb6803e2f719fc27338d4a6c366
-ms.sourcegitcommit: 5773c76912cdb6f0c07a932ccf07fc97939f6aa1
+ms.sourcegitcommit: 3abcf7046446e7b02679c79d9054843088312200
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 05/06/2022
+ms.lasthandoff: 11/02/2022
-ms.locfileid: "65244855"
+ms.locfileid: "68810112"
 ---
 # <a name="office-add-ins-platform-overview"></a>Vue d’ensemble de la plateforme de compléments pour Office

-La plateforme des compléments Office permet de créer des solutions qui étendent des applications Office et interagissent avec du contenu dans des documents Office.
-Les compléments Office vous permettent d’utiliser des technologies web que vous connaissez, telles que le code HTML, CSS et JavaScript pour étendre et interagir avec Outlook, Excel, Word, PowerPoint, OneNote et Project.
-Votre solution peut être exécutée dans Office sur plusieurs plateformes, notamment Windows, Mac, iPad et un navigateur.
+You can use the Office Add-ins platform to build solutions that extend Office applications and interact with content in Office documents.
+With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to extend and interact with Outlook, Excel, Word, PowerPoint, OneNote, and Project.
+Your solution can run in Office across multiple platforms, including Windows, Mac, iPad, and in a browser.

 ![L’application Office et un site web incorporé (complément) offrent des possibilités d’extensibilité infinies.](../images/addins-overview.png)

-Les compléments Office offrent presque les mêmes possibilités qu’une page web dans un navigateur.
-Vous pouvez utiliser la plateforme des compléments Office pour :
+Office Add-ins can do almost anything a webpage can do inside a browser.
+Use the Office Add-ins platform to:

-- **Ajout de nouvelles fonctionnalités à des clients Office** : vous pouvez importer des données externes dans Office, automatiser des documents Office, exposer des fonctionnalités à partir de Microsoft et d’autres dans des clients Office et bien plus encore.
-Par exemple, vous pouvez utiliser l’API Microsoft Graph pour établir une connexion vers des données qui améliorent la productivité.
+- **Add new functionality to Office clients** - Bring external data into Office, automate Office documents, expose functionality from Microsoft and others in Office clients, and more.
+For example, use Microsoft Graph API to connect to data that drives productivity.

 - **Créer de nouveaux objets interactifs et enrichis qui peuvent être incorporés dans des documents Office :** vous pouvez incorporer des cartes, des graphiques et des visualisations interactives que les utilisateurs peuvent ajouter à leurs feuilles de calcul Excel et présentations PowerPoint.

 ## <a name="how-are-office-add-ins-different-from-com-and-vsto-add-ins"></a>En quoi les compléments Office sont-ils différents des compléments COM et VSTO ?

-Les compléments COM ou VSTO sont des solutions d’intégration à Office antérieures qui s’exécutent uniquement dans Office pour Windows.
-Contrairement aux compléments COM, les compléments Office n’incluent pas de code exécuté sur l’appareil de l’utilisateur ni sur le client Office.
-Pour un complément Office, l’application (par exemple, Excel), lit le manifeste du complément et insère les commandes de menu et les boutons de ruban personnalisés du complément dans l’interface utilisateur.
-Lorsque cela est nécessaire, elle charge le code JavaScript et HTML du complément, qui est exécuté dans le contexte d’un navigateur dans un bac à sable (sandbox).
+COM or VSTO add-ins are earlier Office integration solutions that run only in Office on Windows.
+Unlike COM add-ins, Office Add-ins don't involve code that runs on the user's device or in the Office client.
+For an Office Add-in, the application (for example, Excel), reads the add-in manifest and hooks up the add-in’s custom ribbon buttons and menu commands in the UI.
+When needed, it loads the add-in's JavaScript and HTML code, which executes in the context of a browser in a sandbox.

 ![Les raisons d’utiliser les compléments Office : multiplateforme, déploiement centralisé, accès facile via AppSource et basées sur des technologies web standard.](../images/why.png)

 Les compléments Office offrent les avantages suivants par rapport aux compléments créés à l’aide de VBA, COM ou VSTO.

-- Prise en charge sur plusieurs plateformes.
-Les compléments Office s’exécutent sur Office sur le web, Windows, Mac et iPad.
+- Cross-platform support.
+Office Add-ins run in Office on the web, Windows, Mac, and iPad.

-- Déploiement et distribution centralisés.
-Les administrateurs peuvent déployer des compléments Office de façon centralisée dans une organisation.
+- Centralized deployment and distribution.
+Admins can deploy Office Add-ins centrally across an organization.

-- Accès facile via AppSource.
-Vous pouvez mettre votre solution à disposition d’un large public en l’envoyant à AppSource.
+- Easy access via AppSource.
+You can make your solution available to a broad audience by submitting it to AppSource.

-- S’appuie sur des technologies web standard.
-Vous pouvez utiliser n’importe quelle bibliothèque pour créer des compléments Office.
+- Based on standard web technology.
+You can use any library you like to build Office Add-ins.

 ## <a name="components-of-an-office-add-in"></a>Composants d’un complément Office

-Un complément Office inclut deux composants de base : un fichier manifeste XML et votre propre application web.
-Le manifeste définit différents paramètres, y compris la façon dont votre complément s’intègre avec les clients Office.
-Votre application web doit être hébergée sur un serveur web ou un service d’hébergement web, tel que Microsoft Azure.
+An Office Add-in includes two basic components: an XML manifest file, and your own web application.
+The manifest defines various settings, including how your add-in integrates with Office clients.
+Your web application needs to be hosted on a web server, or web hosting service, such as Microsoft Azure.

 ### <a name="manifest"></a>Manifeste